-The Neopian Times is a relatively new field for me.
-My first ever entry, a short story, was published a few weeks after it was submitted - short stories and articles were my favourite fields before I moved on to comics, which have brought me the most success so far.
-I have recently completed an eight-part series, which I hope will be approved and published.
+Recently, most of my successful contest entries have been pieces for the Neopian Times.
+My first ever entry, a short story, was published a few weeks after it was submitted - short stories and articles were my favourite fields before I moved on to comics, which have brought me quite a lot of success.
+I have also published an eight-part series entitled The Orbs of Power, and a four-part series called The Initiate Defenders.
 I am now beginning to establish myself as a regular contributor to the Neopian Times.

 I have very little history in other Contests, apart from the Beauty Contest (which is not covered here).
-I do have a mild interest in the Random Contest, which increases significantly if the current competition involves a craft I am skilled at.
-I have only had one successful entry, in Contest 89 - and it came in as a runner-up.
-Nevertheless, I have not given up hope of securing a place among the winners one day.
+In the past, I had a mild interest in the Random Contest, which increased if the current competition involved a craft I was good at.
+The contest has now closed, but I did have one successful entry in Random Contest 89 which earned me a place in the archives and a silver trophy.